Policies and Proceedures

 - recognise that all parties have rights and responsibilities which must be balanced,

-- maintain and respect the privacy and confidentiality of all parties, and
+- maintain and respect the privacy and confidentiality of all parties, and/or

 - not victimise or act in reprisal against any party to the dispute or any person associated with them.

-Employees receiving complaints have the following role and responsibilities:
+Employees receiving and/or managing complaints have the following roles and responsibilities:

-- act in accordance with The Village School Gold Coast’s Complaints Handling Policy and Procedures,
+- act in accordance with the School’s Complaints Handling Policy,

 - keep appropriate records,